php-ru/symfony-docs-ru/configuration/micro_kernel_trait.rst

         }
     }

+Then, run ``composer dump-autoload`` to dump your new autoload config.

 Now, suppose you want to use Twig and load routes via annotations.
 Instead of putting *everything* in ``index.php``, create a new ``app/AppKernel.php`` to hold the kernel.
 Now it looks like this::